 Step into High Style with a Bathroom That Has Dual Vanities

 Over the years, the bathroom has been redesigned, reconfigured, and furnished with luxury amenities to look and feel more like a personal spa, where one can relax, unwind, and be comfortable.
 It is – perhaps, next to the kitchen – the most renovated area of the home.
 Just think of all the modern makeovers in bathrooms – standalone soaking tubs, walk-in showers, colorful tiles, double sinks.
-And today, another trend – two vanities – continues to fascinate designers and homeowners.
+And today, another trend – master baths with two vanities – continues to fascinate designers and homeowners.

 No longer just a functional piece of furniture in the bathroom, the vanity – whether split into two distinct units or stretched to form separate dressing/grooming areas with their own mirrors and sinks in one elongated cabinet run – has become the stylish centerpiece of the bath.

 The understated design of this modern bathroom in a 2-story, 4-bedroom Florida style home features two vanity areas with vessel sinks in one long run of cabinets and countertop (Plan #107-1015).

 If you’re like me and watch a lot of HGTV and the wonders done by the “fixer-uppers” on average homes, you know that a favorite wish list item is a double sink/dual vanity.
 Even for couples, sharing a sink after a few years presents a few challenges.
 So why stress out about the limited mirror space and “wait time” to get ready in the morning?

 With a little adjustment, you can have an even better and more stylish design fixture in your bath: the split vanity.

 Check out the space in the master bath of a 2-story, 6-bedroom Craftsman-style home with split vanities far enough apart to allow a couple to get ready in the morning without bumping into each other (Plan #161-1044).